-- All members of staff will receive an update on safeguarding at least annually, with this including any changes to KCSIE and local authority guidance as well as reinforcement of key points from previous training. - All members of staff will receive regular safeguarding updates through staff meetings, all-staff emails, and other appropriate mechanisms. - All members of staff will be reminded at least annually of their obligations set down within the College l's safeguarding policy, guidance on the acceptable use of IT, and the staff behaviour code of conduct. - The College recognises that the role of boarding staff is physically, emotionally and mentally difficult and appropriate training support will be provided for all such staff. - All members of staff will receive guidance on early help and interventions and will support the pastoral and DSTs in this area.

-6.4 Contractors and Visitors

-• The DST liaising with the HR Department will take a risk-assessed view as to the safeguarding guidance provided for contractors, community users of the College facilities and for visitors to the College and as to how this is managed in practice.

-6.5 HR Personnel
+- All members of staff will receive an update on safeguarding at least annually, with this including any changes to KCSIE and local authority guidance as well as reinforcement of keypoints from previous training. - All members of staff will receive regular safeguarding updates through staff meetings, all-staff emails, and other appropriate mechanisms. - All members of staff will be reminded at least annually of their obligations set down within the College's safeguarding policy, guidance on the acceptable use of IT and on online safety, and the staff behaviour code of conduct. - The College recognises that the role of boarding staff is physically, emotionally and mentally difficult and appropriate training support will be provided for all such staff. - All members of staff will receive guidance on early help and interventions and will support the pastoral and DSTs in this area. - All members of staff will receive guidance on dealing with peer-on-peer abuse including bullying in all its forms, sexual violence and sexual harassment - Reading and understanding the staff behaviour (code of conduct) with particular regard to safeguarding - Understand the need to reassure victims of abuse or alleged abuse that they will be taken seriously, supported and kept safe. - 6.4 Contractors and Visitors - The DST liaising with the HR Department will take a risk-assessed view as to the safeguarding guidance provided for contractors, community users of the College facilities and for visitors to the College and as to how this is managed in practice. - 6.5 HR Personnel - The DST will ensure that members of the HR staff are suitably trained to ensure that pre-appointment and other safeguarding checks are carried out and that records are maintained effectively.

-- The DST will ensure that members of the HR staff are suitably trained to ensure that preappointment and other safeguarding checks are carried out and that records are maintained effectively. - HR staff will be trained in procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS as required by law and consider a referral to the Teachers Regulation Agency (TRA) if a person has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned or otherwise left the College.
+- HR staff will be trained in procedures for dealing with allegations of abuse against staff and volunteers and to make a referral to the DBS as required by law and consider a referral to the Teachers Regulation Agency (TRA) if a person has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned or otherwise left the College. - Reading and understanding the staff behaviour (code of conduct) with particular regard to safeguarding. - Reading, understanding and implementing the relevant sections of the current inspectorate's (ISI) commentary on pre-appointment checks. - 6.6 Contractors and Visitors - The DST liaising with the HR Department will take a risk-assessed view as to the safeguarding guidance provided for contractors, community users of the College facilities and for visitors to the College and as to how this is managed in practice.

-• The HR team will receive sufficient training to ensure effective liaison with the senior leadership prior to the starting dates of new staff.